 There are three reasons behind this terminology –

-- It is administered in superior organ (upper passage)
+- It is administered in the superior organ (upper passage)

 - It is superior as it does Snehanam like Anuvasanabasti and Shodhana like Niruhabasti.
 (Shreshtthagunatva)